thin-edge/thin-edge.io/docs/src/architecture/software-management.md

 ### Software Management Plugin

-The **Software Management Plugin** is dedicated to defining the behaviour of software actions (list, update, remove) per software type (apt, docker, etc.)
+The **Software Management Plugin** is dedicated to defining the behavior of software actions (list, update, remove) per software type (apt, docker, etc.)

 ## Related documents
 1. [How to install and enable software management?](../howto-guides/012_install_and_enable_software_management.md)